SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 A more common bush is the blueberry.
-These bushes need a little love in terms of acidic soil modification but beyond that they can be a great fruit producing ally in the right climates and soil.
-Blueberries are great fresh but they are one of those fruits that dries so well.
+These bushes need a little love in terms of acidic soil modification but beyond that, they can be a great fruit-producing ally in the right climates and soil.
+Blueberries are great fresh but they are one of those fruits that dry so well.

 A beauty of a berry to store or add to granola for foods on the go.

 The goji needs sun and lots of it.
 It’s in the tomato family and is has been something of a miracle food in recent years.
 The bright red fruits can be very prolific in the right conditions.
 They are tasty and dry up for perseveration really well.

 There are many more options for beneficial shrubs and bushes in your landscape.
 Make a change.

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.